-The Moscow Planetarium recalled that the "parade of planets" is not a scientific term, but it helps to popularize astronomy.
-In reality, the planets only appear close to one line, but do not line up exactly on one straight line.
+The Moscow Planetarium reminded that the "parade of planets" is not a scientific term, but it helps to popularize astronomy.
+In reality, the planets only appear near one line, but do not line up exactly on one straight line.
 If this happens on the night side of the sky, several planets can be seen at once.
-If the alignment occurs close to the Sun - as in June - the planets are drowned in its bright light and become invisible to the observer.
+If the alignment occurs close to the Sun — as in June — the planets are lost in its bright light and become invisible to the observer.

-You can only observe Saturn - and even then for a short time, about 2 a.m., very low above the southeastern horizon.
+You can only observe Saturn — and even then for a short time, about 2 hours at night, very low above the southeastern horizon.
 Neptune and Mars also rise before dawn, but quickly disappear in the morning rays.
-The remaining planets will remain invisible due to the solar glow.
-Using a telescope at such moments is dangerous - you can damage your eyesight due to the proximity to the Sun.
+The remaining planets will remain invisible due to the solar glare.
+Using a telescope at such moments is dangerous — you can damage your eyesight due to the proximity to the Sun.

 Summer is not the best time to observe the planets: at the latitude of Moscow, the night lasts only 4 hours.
 The main planetary show in early June takes place in the daytime sky, to the right of the Sun, where the human eye is powerless.

-In June, astronomers advise observing Venus, Saturn, Uranus and Neptune in the morning, and Mars in the evening.
+In June, astronomers advise observing Venus, Saturn, Uranus, and Neptune in the morning, and Mars in the evening.
 Mercury and Jupiter will be unavailable for observation due to sunlight.
-Venus will move through four constellations during the month - Pisces, Cetus, Aries and Taurus.
-Saturn and Neptune will remain in Pisces, Uranus in Taurus, Mars in Leo.
-Jupiter at the end of the month, June 24, will be in conjunction with the Sun - and will be completely hidden from observation.
+Venus will move through four constellations during the month — Pisces, Cetus, Aries, and Taurus.
+Saturn and Neptune will remain in Pisces, Uranus in Taurus, and Mars in Leo.
+Jupiter will be in conjunction with the Sun at the end of the month, on June 24 — and will be completely hidden from view.

-The next small parade is expected on August 28, 2024, when four planets - Mercury, Jupiter, Mars and Uranus - will be in the same sector of the sky.
-The great parade of planets will take place on February 28, 2025.
+The next small parade is expected on August 28, 2024, when four planets — Mercury, Jupiter, Mars, and Uranus — will be in the same sector of the sky.
+A large parade of planets will occur on February 28, 2025.
 Then seven planets at once, with the exception of Pluto, will gather again in one area of the sky, and most of them can be observed with the naked eye.

 Parade of seven planets and aurora borealis filmed from the ISS